7AV/ftLib/README.md

 # myLib

-## Recoding of some functions of some C libraries:
+## Wrote most used functions of C libraries:

 * memset
 * bzero